Bart1909/ioBroker.netatmo-crawler/README.md

 ## Changelog

+### 0.3.0
+* (Bart19) adds timestamps, when last info retrieved from Netatmo and timestamp, when each measure was updated last.
+In addition, rain_yesterday added
 ### 0.2.0
 * (Bart19) changes admin view.
 Now you can enter as many station urls as you want.
 In addition, you can select, how the data should be stored
 ### 0.1.2